Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Introduction

 \section{Introduction}

 The large-scale spread of an infectious disease occurs every few years and leads into serious crises before it eventually dies out \cite{qiu2017pandemic}.
-The extend in which a high-speed epidemic continues depends mostly on first, the government interventions, and second, the existence of an effective treatment against the disease.
-In this regard, the study of epidemic propagation by network models have been theoretically proven to be useful in determining the most effective methods of epidemic management and control as well as allocating treatment and immunization resources \cite{xu2009effect, zanette2002effects}.
+The extent through which a high-speed epidemic continues depends mostly on first, the government interventions, and second, the existence of an effective treatment against the disease.
+In this regard, the study of epidemic propagation by network models has been theoretically proven to be useful in determining the most effective methods of epidemic management and control as well as allocating treatment and immunization resources \cite{xu2009effect, zanette2002effects}.

 The macro-modeling (or meta-population) representation of the epidemic networks is studied in \cite{bailey1986}, where the author introduces the general form of the spread dynamics in a community of sub-populations.
-Many studies have been using meta-population network of Susceptible-Infected-Susceptible (SIS) \cite{preciado2013}, Susceptible-Infected-Removed (SIR) \cite{terry2010, lioyd2004}, and Susceptible-Exposed-Infected-Removed (SEIR) \cite{lioyd2004} models to develop the dynamics of epidemic in a large scale.
+Many studies have been using meta-population network of Susceptible-Infected-Susceptible (SIS) \cite{preciado2013}, Susceptible-Infected-Removed (SIR) \cite{terry2010, lioyd2004}, and Susceptible-Exposed-Infected-Removed (SEIR) \cite{lioyd2004} models to develop the dynamics of the epidemic in macro scale.

 The centrality analysis of a time-delayed consensus network has been studied in \cite{ghaedsharaf2019centrality} and a closed form of the node and link centralities in the presence of different noises in the network is offered.
-In \cite{Olfati:2004} the authors have studied the convergence analysis of the time-delayed networks with linear dynamics and established a connection between their convergence rate and delay (in addition to the correlation it has with the largest eigenvalue of the graph).
+In \cite{Olfati:2004}, the authors have studied the convergence analysis of the time-delayed networks with linear dynamics.
+It is shown that the convergence rate of delayed networks with linear dynamics has a correlation with time-delay and the largest eigenvalue of the graph.
 The stochastic delayed SIS model has been exploited in \cite{liu2019} to find the threshold behavior of the systems with vaccination and double diseases.